symfony/symfony-docs/cookbook/configuration/micro-kernel-trait.rst

     directly in PHP or load external configuration files (shown below).

 **configureRoutes(RouteCollectionBuilder $routes)**
     Your job in this method is to add routes to the application.
-The ``RouteCollectionBuilder`` is new in Symfony 2.8 and has methods that make adding routes in PHP more fun.
+The ``RouteCollectionBuilder`` has methods that make adding routes in PHP more fun.
 You can also load external routing files (shown below).

 Advanced Example: Twig, Annotations and the Web Debug Toolbar